 % SZS status Theorem for CSR075+2.p

 % SZS status Ended for CSR075+2.p

 - For each problem, the system must output a distinguished string

 indicating what solution has been found or that no conclusion has been

 In the LTB division this line must be the last line output before the

-ending notification line (the line must also be output to the output
+The line must also be output to the output file.

-- When outputting proofs/models, the start and end of the proof/model must
+- When outputting a solution, the start and end of the solution must

 be delimited by distinguished strings.